Click here for the Denali100k

 Superlative panoramic vistas reach out for miles in every direction bathed in the nearly 20hrs of arctic daylight each day during the race.
 National Geographic rightly called the Denali Highway one of the top ten most scenic roads in North America.

-The Denali135 is a point to point race along the length of the 135 mile Denali Highway with an approx. total elevation gain of 8800’.
+The Denali135 is a point to point race along approx. 131 miles of the 135 mile Denali Highway with an approx. total elevation gain of 8800’.
 The race starts in Paxson Alaska on the East side of the Denali Highway and finishes in Cantwell at the West side of the Denali Highway.

 After checking in at the Historic Gakona Lodge (approx. 3.5hrs drive from Anchorage), Runners and crews will begin the Denali135 at Paxson Alaska…The crossroads of the Richardson and Denali Highways.

 For 21 miles the Highway is paved as it slowly rises up from the Gulkana River watershed to the Tangle Lakes area.
 A chain of Lakes listed on the National Historic Register for its important archeological value.
-A small roadhouse and lodge (Tangle River Inn) at mile 20 offers lodging, a small basic restaurant, gas and limited supplies.
+A small roadhouse and lodge (Tangle River Inn) at mile 20 sits closed until a new owner is found.

 There the road becomes gravel and gently rises and falls before climbing to 4,086’ Maclaren Summit Pass at mile 36.8.
 Down from the summit to the Maclaren River Lodge after the bridge over the Maclaren River at mile 42.
 This lodge offers lodging, a small restaurant, gas and limited supplies.